How to Plant and Grow Romanesco Broccoli

 Dr. Earth Tomato, Vegetable, and Herb Fertilizer

 Head out into the garden every few days to check for weeds, especially when your Romanesco broccoli plants are young.
-Fast-growing weeds can block shade and nutrients from your fledgling plants, so pull them right away!

-Once they grow to a substantial size, you won’t have to worry quite as much.
+When they grow to a substantial size, you won’t have to worry quite as much.
 Hardly anything can grow under the shade of a massive brassica.

 Apply a three- to four-inch layer of organic mulch to help keep the soil moist and cool during hot weather, or warm during cold weather.
 I use bark or cedar chips in my garden.

-Cauliflower and Romanesco are both in the Botrytis Group, meaning what goes for cauliflower goes for our artsy protagonist as well.
 These plants grow best in daytime temperatures around 70°F, and nighttime temperatures no lower than 40°F.

-If the weather strays much from this ideal range, you may want to erect a shade cloth during warm, sunny days to help protect your cole crops from intense sunlight and heat.
+If the weather strays much from this ideal range, you may want to erect a shade cloth during warm, sunny days to help protect your crops from intense sunlight and heat.

 Gitano